 Below the above headline were in bold print 'HOME TO A HELL HOLE".

 Keith had given me an email address but after a couple of exchanges, I lost all contact with him.
 I have sent Christmas, New Year, Birthday greetings.
 All to no avail.

 His birthday was on the 18th May 1936.
 That would mean that he is 79.
 I hope he is as well as could be, given his advanced age.
 I pray for him frequently.
 Especially when I see the guitar he gave me.

 Read John's and Keith's other stories by clicking Labels below.

-Material is personal and Copyright.
+The material is personal and Copyright.

-*Keith Locke (he was called, Mr Dynamite) recorded 10 songs with one of Singapore's top guitar group, The Quests, when he was in Singapore in the mid 1960's:
+*Keith Locke (he was called, Mr Dynamite) recorded 10 songs with one of Singapore's top guitar group, The Quests, when he was in Singapore in the mid-1960's:

 Don't Play That Song (You Lied), Be My Girl, Push-Push, That You Are Mine, I'm on Top of The World, I Want A Home, Mockingbird Hill, Earth Angel, You Talk Too Much and Lonely Street.

 Two songs that he sang at a gathering but which were not recorded were: Runaway and A Hundred Pounds Of Clay.